BYRIO/krita-webdoc-zh/user_manual/getting_started/basic_concepts.rst

 Desaturate
- This makes all the pixels turn grey.
+ This makes all the pixels turn gray.
 Blur
- This averages the pixels with their neighbours, which removes sharp contrasts and makes the whole image look blurry.
+ This averages the pixels with their neighbors, which removes sharp contrasts and makes the whole image look blurry.
 Sharpen
  This increases the contrast between pixels that had a pretty high contrast to begin with.
 Color to Alpha